Several EU directives and regulations affects our VOC abatement units.

 Our suppliers and requirements for substances in products

 We do follow-ups with our suppliers of e.g. electrical equipment and stainless steel, ensuring that our VOC abatement units follows the standards we are affected by for substances in products; in REACH, RoHS and in the biocide regulation.

 In the REACH- regulation, EG nr 1907/2006 we are affected e.g. of the requirements on knowledge of the substances in articles in our products (VOC abatement units).
-The requirements are among others in kandidatförteckningen (Candidate List).
+The requirements are among others in kandidatförteckningen (Candidate List) and XVII.
 The Candidate List are updated approximately every six months by ECHA, the European Chemicals Agency, see additional information on the www.kemi.se.
 REACH Regulation.

 RoHS II- Directive